icd2k3/frontend-homework/README.md

 # Seed Frontend Homework

+This is way over-engineered for what it needs to be, but I wanted to use the same architecture/techniques that I would use when working in a large-scale application.

 If you have any questions, or problems running the local build, please contact me at icd2k3@gmail.com.

 ## Setup